athelll/cpp/16.DYNAMIC_ARR_VECTORS/README.md

 Using an unsigned loop variable
 -------------------------------
-soe developers prefere using this paradigm but we have to careful to preven running into signed/unisgned mismatches when doing so.
+some developers prefer using this paradigm but we have to careful to prevent running into signed/unisgned mismatches when doing so.

 1. using the `size_type` of conatiners (usually its just an alias of `std::size_t` which is just an unsigned long (long)) an example: